phR0ze/examples-rs/macroquad_ui/README.md

     ..ui.default_skin()
 };
 ```

+### Stack overflow
+If you don't use unique `Id` values you can get a `stack overflow` errors.
+I ran into this issue when
+trying to next Group object wrappers.
+I wrote a struct method that instantiated a Macroquad group for
+me.
+Because the `hash!()` default implementation without any argument uses a concatenation of
+`file!(), line!(), column!()` my implementation which has the same file, line, column combination
+for every call will internally cause Macroquad to recurse into oblivion.
+This can be solved by using
+a unique `Id` for each group instance.

 ## Ui
 The `Ui` object is the type returned from `root_ui()` and provides creation functions for a number of